 Mortgage rates and underwriting guidelines are based on the lowest middle credit score of all borrowers.
 Even though their credit had been perfect, we had to use the current score of Mrs. Homebuyer of 680.

-The difference in mortgage rate between 680 and 740 is a 0.25 in rate or 1.5% in fee.
+The difference in mortgage rate between 680 and 740 is a 0.25 in rate or 1.5% in fee (points).
 Based on a 30 year fixed conventional loan of $400,000 today, priced with zero points (no origination or discount points).
 The difference in credit score would cost them $92 per month or $6,000 in closing cost based on their scenario!
 EDITORS NOTE: This post was written in 2010, pricing adjustments may have changed and are subject to change.
 To see a mortgage quote based on your scenario, please click here.

 Their initial reaction was to pay off and close this department store card.
 Luckily I was able to advise them not to do this.
 As crazy as it sounds, closing established credit accounts can actually hurt your credit scores.
 Our goal was to have her credit score improve to where it deserved to be without the blip.